snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 **Access Permissions**

 The Enterprise Websites on-premises connector supports search permissions visible to **Everyone** only.
-Indexed data will appear in the search results for all users in your organization.
+Indexed data appears in the search results for all users in your organization.

 ### Content